gerlichlab/hicognition/README.md

 HiCognition runs on [docker](https://www.docker.com/) and therefore needs docker to be installed on your system.

 ## Development
-Start vom development server:
+Start of development server (this server includes hot-reload of the node.js development server and the flask development server):
 ```
 docker-compose -f docker_dev.yml up
 ```

+The app is then available on ```http://localhost:8080```.

-if you get a network error:
+If you get a network error:
 ```
 docker-compose -f docker_dev.yml down
 ```

 To create a user,
-attach a shell to ```flask-dev``` container with
+attach a shell to the ```flask-server``` container with
 ```
-docker exec -it flask-dev bash
+docker exec -it flask-server bash
 ```
 Then

 ```
-source activate flask
 cd /code
 ```